The American Megatrends BIOS update is easy, but rushing can brick a system.

 This usually means the update didn’t copy to the system firmware correctly.
 Try running the update tool again as an Administrator.
 If it still fails, check if your antivirus or BitLocker encryption is blocking the update.
 Temporarily disabling these often solves this type of problem.

-It means you may have, or likely have, have downloaded the wrong file.
+It means you may have downloaded the wrong file.
 Even small differences in model numbers matter.
 Go back to your OEM’s support page and enter your exact product model or service tag/serial number, then re-download the latest BIOS update listed.
-You may also see these messages when you have downloaded the wrong file "Image not for this model" or "Security verification failed" A corrupted BIOS file can also give the same messages.
-It is worth downloading again, and trying once more.
+You may also see messages like “Image not for this model” or “Security verification failed”.
+A corrupted BIOS file can also give the same messages — it’s worth downloading again and trying once more.

 Firstly, do not panic!
-BIOS update EXEs sometimes freezes if background programs are interfering, for example.
+BIOS update EXEs sometimes freeze if background programs are interfering.
 Close all your applications and files, make sure your laptop is plugged in (if using a laptop), then try again.
-If it keeps happening, try downloading the same file, but run it from a bootable USB Pen instead of on Windows.
-This is a more complicated approach, but see the computer enthusiasts method below for further details.
-Also, be patient.
-Pauses are normal, and interrupting the process is a higher risk.
+If it keeps happening, try downloading the same file but run it from a bootable USB pen instead of Windows.
+This is more complicated, but see the computer enthusiasts method below for further details.
+Also be patient — pauses are normal, and interrupting the process is a higher risk.

 This often happens if the tool requires Administrator rights.
 Right-click the file and select Run as administrator.
 If it is still an issue, check your OEM’s release notes.
 Some updates must be installed in order, i.e., you cannot skip multiple versions to the latest release.

-Suppliers insist on a minimum battery level, even when plugged in to the mains.
+Suppliers insist on a minimum battery level, even when plugged in.
 This is to prevent sudden shutdowns if there happens to be a power failure.
-It is a prudent safety measure.
 Let the battery charge past the required percentage, then try again.

 Some OEM BIOS update files cannot flash the BIOS when Secure Boot or BitLocker is active.
 Suspend BitLocker (Control Panel → BitLocker → Suspend Protection) and try again.
-This has caught me out a couple of times!
 Secure Boot does not usually trigger a BIOS update issue, but check your OEM’s instructions just in case.

-Sometimes BIOS updates reset your BIOS setting, e.g. the SATA mode or your boot order.
-It is likely your boot order has been reset.
-Enter the BIOS setup, e.g. press F2/DEL on boot, and check storage/boot settings.
-Restore them to how they were before (you should have a record of these if you followed the advice on this page).
-If you are unsure, try “Load Default Settings,” save, then reboot.
+Sometimes BIOS updates reset your BIOS settings (e.g., SATA mode or boot order).
+Enter BIOS setup (often F2/DEL on boot) and check storage/boot settings.
+Restore them to how they were before.
+If unsure, try “Load Default Settings,” save, then reboot.

 Either the version is already applied, or the tool is misreading.
-First confirm your current BIOS version (type msinfo32 in Windows search).
-If it matches the update, you don’t need to run it again.
+Confirm your current BIOS version (type msinfo32 in Windows search).
+If it matches, you don’t need to run it again.
 If it’s lower, download the update again and make sure it is for your exact model.

 To support your American Megatrends BIOS Update, or your OEMs version of the AMI BIOS to be precise, have a flick through the video carousel below to see if your computer manufacturer's video instructions for updating your BIOS is listed.